Getting started with Digital Signal Processing (DSP) in Engee

 Signal processing

-Now let’s pass the signal through a filter to simulate the phone’s bandwidth, and plot its spectrogram again:
+Now let’s pass the signal through the filter to simulate the bandwidth of the phone, and build its spectrogram again.:

 responsetype = Bandpass(300, 3400; fs=fs)